-Sydney Metro's Principal Contractor will monitor the effectiveness of measures for managing soil and water impacts during the construction of the Project.
+Downer will monitor the effectiveness of measures for managing soil and water impacts during the construction of the Project.
 This will be achieved through implementation of a Water Quality Monitoring Program as detailed in this section, and regular inspections of control measures and their effectiveness.

 The methodology below forms the Water Quality Monitoring Program to be implemented, to comply with CoA C8 and REMM FHW4.
-This monitoring program has been prepared to satisfy CoA C8(b) and REMM FHW4, in consultation with CoCB, NRAR and NSW EPA.
+This monitoring program has been prepared to satisfy CoA C8(b) and REMM FHW4, in consultation with IWC, CoCB, NRAR and NSW EPA.
 See Section 1.4 for summary of consultation undertaken.